forestgrape/coronavirus/monitor_and_control.md

 * Evidence: **Correction** ~~In Israel the reopening of schools seems to have contributed to increased spread~~ There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](./spread_analyses.md#summary-stein-zamir)).
 But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in other countries.
   > The early-on update ([Updates 16.10](./index.md#Updates)) was too early, I didn't read and lookup the sources carefully enough.
 More in work.
 * ThinkThrough:
-  * Children are not main spreaders in the sense that there R value is low.
+  * Children are not main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
 If they spread then mainly with droplet transmission which can be prevented.
   * However:
     * Even with a low R value children can contribute to the overall spread.
     * Children easily forget about protection and masks.
 Especially if concentrating on other things e.g. preparing exams.